“Do or do not do. There is no try.”

 - Choose an easy-to-use e-authoring tool: There are many tools on the market for creating eTraining, but choosing one that doesn’t require extensive training is a must if you want to save time, money, and resources.
 At Global eTraining, we developed an easy-to-use e-authoring tool called The Generator.
 The Generator is cloud-based software that connects subject-matter experts to a collaborative course-building process.
 The intuitive drag-and-drop user interface is so easy to use that specialized skill sets in eLearning design and educational methodology, or courses on how to use the software, simply aren’t needed.

 - Set aside time for course development: Often, when it comes to developing training, SMEs are expected to do this work above and beyond their existing workload.
 This causes projects to drag on, and in some cases, be abandoned altogether.
 To ensure you complete your course development quickly and efficiently, make sure that you set aside the time in your calendar or in the SME’s calendar to get it done.
 (It can take about 20 hours to develop a 1-hour eCourse from scratch.)

 - Stay accountable: On top of getting development time set aside, it’s vital that you and your people are held accountable for their work.
 As one of my clients said, “I’m going to treat this like I do any other project.”
-Set deadlines for tasks like writing text, gathering images, recording videos, and creating exercises and hold people accountable to those dates.
+Set deadlines for tasks like writing text, gathering images, recording videos, and creating exercises and hold people accountable for those dates.